 Women are more likely to develop varicose veins than men

 In a healthy vein, valves keep the blood flowing upward and back to your heart from the legs and arms; however, sometimes these valves become damaged, allowing small backflows of blood to become trapped in the veins.
 The result is a swollen and often painful, bulging vein that is typically seen in the legs.
+Women are about two times more likely to suffer from varicose veins than men.

 Varicose veins are enlarged veins that can be blue, red or flesh-colored.
 They often look like cords and appear twisted and bulging.
 They can be swollen and raised above the surface of the skin.
 Varicose veins are often found on the thighs, backs of the calves or the inside of the leg.
 During pregnancy, varicose veins can form around the vagina and buttocks.